“Doing” a Doctorate – week five

 I am determined to fit the surgery in around races I have booked to do (and work commitments and my doctorate).
 Because, priorities!
 Luckily my optician understands that I am a total diva and has taken this into account when making the referral for surgery (to a specialist centre where they’ll treat me like the princess I am).

-Week 5 of 48 allocated (part time) doctorate weeks (Day 8 of 192): read week four by clicking here
+Week 5: read week four by clicking here

 Publishable doctorate words written – no new words